A stock setting

 .
 This setting is best portrayed in The Eighties

 , when malls were at their height, since many malls have since gotten rid of the neon and fountains that were featured in that decade.
-Although there are still plenty of successful malls that have undergone multi-million dollar renovations to stay on top of the heap, very many are in decline (so-called "dead malls") with competition from "big box" stores and online shopping.
+Although there are still plenty of successful malls that have undergone multi-million dollar renovations to stay on top of the heap, very many are in decline (so-called "dead malls") with competition from "big box" stores and online shopping—to say nothing of a bad economy and a new generation moving back to the cities in droves.
 Regardless of their current state, the mall is increasingly looked upon with a sense of nostalgia and as such films that either focus on a mall setting, or feature a mall prominently, are beginning to be seen as period pieces.

 Compare and contrast Bazaar of the Bizarre